Rud5G/magento-skeleton/README.md

 For deploying, the Magento Version specified in the `composer.json` file will be used.
 This MUST be a repository with mappings as they are used to copy Magento from the `vendor` directory to the `htdocs` directory during deployment/

+Remember that Enterprise Versions of Magento must be stored privately.
+We do this using Bitbucket and it works fine!

 ## Goals ##